Understanding the Art of Portrait: Techniques and Styles Explained

 • On location work: quoted based on scope, logistics, and complexity

-Real Example: One NYC Headshot Session From Our Call Sheet
+Real Example: One Headshot Session From Our Call Sheet

-Let me tell you about a recent production session.
-A growing legal firm in Midtown needed consistent portraits for their entire team: forty team members across three floors, plus leadership portraits for five partners.
+A growing firm needed consistent portraits for their entire team: multiple team members across several floors, plus leadership portraits for several partners.

 Timeline and Process

-• Setup in two conference rooms for two shooting bays.
+• Setup in multiple conference rooms for multiple shooting bays.

-• Wrapped by 4:00 p.m. with all five leadership portraits complete.
+• Wrapped by late afternoon with all leadership portraits complete.

 Delivery